Primal dual methods for Wasserstein gradient flows: Numerical results

 Rewriting equation (\ref{W2geoform}) for the geodesic $\rho(x,t)$ and velocity $v(x,t)$ induced by this transport map, via the definition of the push forward, we obtain

 In Figure \ref{fig:dis1Da}, we apply algorithm \ref{alg:dis} to compute the Wasserstein geodesic $\rho(x,t)$ between the initial and target densities (\ref{gaussian}), with means and variances $\mu_0 = -1.5, \theta_0 = 0.3, \mu_1 = 1.5,$ and $\theta_1 = 0.6$.
 On the left, we plot the evolution of the geodesic at various times.
-On the right, we plot the $\ell^1$ error of the densities, momenta, and Wasserstein distance as a function of the number of iterations, observing a rate of convergence of order $\mathcal{O}(1/N)$.
+On the right, we plot the $\ell^1$ error of the densities, momenta, and Wasserstein distance as a function of the number of iterations, $l$, observing a rate of convergence of order $\mathcal{O}(1/l)$ (dashed black line).
 Here the error is defined as

 In Figure \ref{fig:optimaldelta}, we illustrate how choosing the optimal scaling relationship between the relaxation parameter $\delta$ and the spatial and temporal discretizations $(\Delta x), (\Delta t)$ allows the method to converge in fewer iterations.
-We contrast the choices $\delta = (\Delta x)^2 $ and $\delta = (\Delta x)^3 $ for the example of the Wasserstein distance between geodesics, illustrated in Figure \ref{fig:dis1Da}, where $(\Delta x) \sim (\Delta t)$ and $\delta_3 = \delta$.
+We contrast the choices $\delta = (\Delta x)^2 $, $\delta = (\Delta x)^3$, and $\delta = 10^{-8}$, for the example of the Wasserstein distance between geodesics, illustrated in Figure \ref{fig:dis1Da}, where the outer time step $\tau = 1$, $(\Delta x) \sim (\Delta t)$, and $\delta_3 = \delta$.
 Based on the order of accuracy of our Crank-Nicolson approximation of the PDE constraint, we expect that $\delta = (\Delta x)^2$ should give the optimal balance between accuracy and computational efficiency.
 (See Remark \ref{relaxpderemark}.)
-Indeed, in the plot on the left, we observe that for both choices of $\delta$, the error between the numerical solution $\rho^{(l)}$ and the exact solution $\rho^*$ decreases as the same rate.
-However, in the plot of the right, we observe that the relative error of the dual variable decreases much more rapidly for $\delta = (\Delta x)^2$ (red starred line) than for $\delta = (\Delta x)^3$ (blue starred line).
-Consequently, in the former case, the stopping criteria will be satisfied earlier, and the numerical method will stop iterating sooner.
-In this way, choosing the appropriate scaling of the relaxation parameter allows the method to return a numerical solution of equivalent accuracy with less computational expense.
-The reason behind the improvement in the $(\Delta x)^2$ case can be seen in the plot on the right.
-When $\delta = (\Delta x)^2$, the discrete PDE constraint $\|Ax-b\| \leq \delta$ is satisfied sooner: the red solid line asymptotes to the red dashed line in fewer iterations than corresponding blue lines.
-S-eps-converted-to.pdfince even the exact solution of the continuum PDE constraint may only satisfy the constraint $\|Ax-b\|$ up to order $(\Delta x)^2$, relaxing the constraint $\|Ax-b\|$ leads to faster convergence of the numerical method without a reduction in its accuracy.